mahouboy23/IB-notes/Sample Paragraph 1.md

 ## Paragraph

-IF you are looking for the best creator oriented laptop that money can buy with powerful components, portable and a minimalistic design look no futher than the
+IF you are looking for the best creator oriented laptop that money can buy with powerful components, portable and a minimalistic design look no further than the acer swift x.
+The swift x comes with the newest 14 gen intel CPU'S which are faster and more efficient than the previous generation and will enable you too breeze through all your creative workloads.